MicrosoftDocs/win32/desktop-src/WmiSdk/logging-to-nt-event-log-based-on-an-event.md

 ---
-Description: 'The NTEventLogEventConsumer class writes a message to the Windows Event log when a specified event occurs.
-This class is a standard event consumer that WMI provides.'
+Description: The NTEventLogEventConsumer class writes a message to the Windows Event log when a specified event occurs.
+This class is a standard event consumer that WMI provides.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'ca998a91-d9f7-44ff-bb83-5ba92d68f31e'
+ms.assetid: ca998a91-d9f7-44ff-bb83-5ba92d68f31e
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Logging to NT Event Log Based on an Event
+title: Logging to NT Event Log Based on an Event ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Logging to NT Event Log Based on an Event